Herzliya: Sports

 The city has two football clubs, Maccabi Herzliya and Hapoel Herzliya, both of which are based at the 8,100-capacity Herzliya Municipal Stadium.
 The Bnei Herzliya basketball club plays its games in the HaYovel high school arena.
-Herzliya is also one of the centers of rugby union in Israel.

-Herzliya is also home to the City's swimming club - Bnei Herzelia, training children from a young age to adulthood.
-The Bnei Herzelia swimmers have had enormous success in professional events, especially in open-water swimming.
+Herzliya is also one of the centres of rugby union in Israel.
+Herzliya is also home to a swimming club, Bnei Herzeliya, training children from a young age to adulthood how to swim.

 One of the city's main attractions is Sportek Herzliya, an outdoor, 30 acres, sports compound open for public usage.

 Transportation

-The city is served by the Herzliya railway station, which provides connections to Tel Aviv, Jerusalem, Beersheva, Haifa, as well as to Ben Gurion Airport.
-The station is located in the middle of Ayalon Highway.
+The Herzliya railway station, positioned in the median of the Ayalon Highway, provides direct rail connections to Tel Aviv, Jerusalem, Beersheva, Haifa and Ben Gurion Airport.

-The Israel Railways development plan for Herzliya Station focuses on doubling the size of the station, building a new passenger hall west of Ayalon, two bridges to connect the sides, a new parking lot, and a public transportation terminal.
-The project is designed to increase connectivity to the employment area, improve passenger flow, and cope with the expected increase in passenger and train traffic, with an opening target of 2026.
-In addition, further expansion is expected in the future, including the Green Line of the light rail and two metro lines.